Berry to Bomaderry - Princes Highway upgrade

 • How will the project improve safety and reduce accidents?

-• prevention of right turns to driveway accesses by median separation and the provision of protected right turn bays at limited side roads would reduce the risk of rear end impacts.
+• prevention of right turns to driveway accesses by median separation and the provision of protected right turn bays at limited side roads reduce the risk of rear end impacts.

 • Was a bypass of Bomaderry considered?